 If you have questions regarding AYY’s one-time rental facilities or other services, such as membership, please contact firstname.lastname@example.org.

 Do you need advice about the University or student life but do not know where to ask?
-Send a message to email@example.com.
+Send a message to our Student Advocacy Specialists.
 The Student Union’s advocacy experts will advise you and guide you forward as best as they can.
 They can help you, for example, in conflict situations with the University and in issues related to student health and studying in Finland, as well as in other student life problems.
 The email will be sent to them and you will get a personal reply from a suitable person.

 If you have witnessed harassment or experienced harassment yourself, you can contact our trained harassment contact people Minna Mäkitalo at email@example.com and Lauri Jurvanen at firstname.lastname@example.org.
 The service is confidential and your email will only be sent to the harassment contact person.
 Read more about the service further down this page.